rswinkle/sdl_img/README.md

 List Mode
 =========
-Switch with CTRL+I to view a list of all your current images with columns showing the size and last modified time.
-You can select the column headings to sort by that ascending or descending.
+Switch with CTRL+I to view a list of all your current images with columns showing the name, size, and last modified time.
+You can select the column headings to sort by that, ascending or descending.
 You can scroll through the list or use up and down.
 Hitting Enter or double clicking will go back to normal mode on that image.

 Type something in the search bar at the top and hit enter to show a list of files that match.
 Same controls as normal list mode, but if you hit enter or double click you will be in "View